-Looking at the picture below, and having no idea what premises these are exactly, one would say … yet another church or basilica.
+Looking at the picture below, and having no idea what premises these are precise, one would say … yet another church or basilica.
 Quite a big one.
-Indeed it is one of the largest European churches quite close or even within the European top ten as per size.
-For people, who travel Europe accustomed to the huge and splendid cathedrals, it is nothing unusual.
+Indeed it is one of the largest European churches quite close or even within the top European ten as per size.
+For people who travel Europe accustomed to the huge and splendid cathedrals, it is nothing unusual.
 Yet another one.
 Let us visit it.

 Basilica of Our Lady of Sorrows, Poland, the front view

 The basilica is subject to some controversy in Poland.
-It is one of at least three major sacral objects constructed present-day in the country.
-The projects consume ten of millions of Euro, what in the country with dropping down churchgoing rates is by many considered as squandering.
+It is one of at least three primary sacral objects constructed present-day in the country.
+The projects consume ten of millions of euros.
+In the country with dropping down churchgoing rates is by many considered as squandering.
 Contrary to other projects, this one was however financed by private means.
 So no issue here.
 The names of donors are displayed on walls at the basilica ground level.
 These are thousands but thousands of people.

 The other controversy is about its architectural style.
-For some reason, many people are of the opinion that new sacral objects should be designed modern way, with interesting concept and be of minimalist style.
+For some reason, many people think that new sacral objects should be designed modern way, with an interesting concept and be of minimalist style.
 The building materials should be natural and qualitative.
 If classic in style, there should be no place for opulence.
 The Lichen basilica is none of these.
 It imitates traditional opulent design simultaneously having the style of its own.